Babra-intern/Database/Exercise3.md

 # Question 1
 - Deletion Anomaly
-if a student is deleted from the database it automatically deletes the instructor , departments and the instructor phone number too
+if a student is Deleted FROM the database ,it automatically DELETEs the instructor , departments and the instructor phone number too

 - Insert Anomaly
 Once a student is added to a department , the instructor , instructor phone has to be added causing duplicate data creating insconsistency

-- Update Anomaly
+- UPDATE Anomaly

-If a student or an Instructor updates their name it has to be updated in the other rows.
+If a student or an Instructor UPDATEs their name it has to be UPDATEd in the other rows.

 # Question  2